wgomg/codeigniter-test/README.md

 ### Libraries used
 - Datatables, jquery, bootstrap installed via composer
 - Chart.js and Moment.js used vía cdn link, couldn't find a way to install it via composer and didn't wan't to download and add as asset.

-### Codeigniter
-- Wanted to try Codeigniter 4 but apparently there is no sql server's driver available yet.

-##
-There is a couple changes to do in order to improve the code but that's it, hope you like it.